 Then, slowly add the heavy cream while stirring.
 Bring the mixture to a light simmer and cook for around 5-10 minutes (depending on how thick you want your caramel sauce to be), stirring occasionally and checking the consistency.

-The sauce is done when it has a nice caramel color and is thick enough to cover the back of a metal spoon with an even layer without patches, but still pourable.
+The low carb caramel sauce is done when it has a nice caramel color and is thick enough to cover the back of a metal spoon with an even layer without patches, but still pourable.
 Note that the sauce will thicken while cooling, so you want your perfect keto caramel sauce to be a little bit more liquid than the desired end result by the time you finish cooking it.

 The list is endless, but I prefer to use it as a topping for my KETO PUMPKIN PANCAKES, KETO-FRIENDLY COTTAGE CHEESE PANCAKES, KETO PUMPKIN CHEESECAKE RECIPE or EASY LOW-CARB WAFFLES RECIPE.
 This caramel sauce will also make a delicious topping for my NO-CHURN KETO AVOCADO ICE CREAM.